ahmetensar7753/UnluMamullerApp/README.md

-  # UnluMamullerApp
 # UnluMamullerApp - 2021 JAVA Android Project

 -This project has been developed to track the production, sales, storage, and product logistics for bakery and pastry businesses.
 It provides support for both tablet and phone screens.

 -The operation of the application is as follows: